friendly-bits/geoip-shell/OpenWrt/README.md

 ## Usage after installation via ipk
 After installing the ipk package, geoip-shell will be inactive until you configure it.
 To do so, run `geoip-shell configure` and follow the interactive setup.
 You can also run `geoip-shell -h` before that to find out about configuration options and then append certain options after the `configure` action, for example: `geoip-shell configure -c "de nl" -m whitelist` to configure geoip-shell in whitelist mode for countries Germany and Netherlands.
 The interactive setup will ask you about all the important options but some niche options are only available non-interactively (for example if you want to configure geoblocking for certain selection of ports).
 You can always change these settings after initial configuration via the same `geoip-shell configure` command.

+## Uninstallation of geoip-shell if installed via ipk
+- For nftables-based systems: `opkg remove geoip-shell`
+- For iptables-based systems: `opkg remove geoip-shell-iptables`

 ## Resources management on OpenWrt
 Because OpenWrt typically runs on embedded devices with limited memory and very small flash storage, geoip-shell implements some techniques to conserve these resources as much as possible:
 - During installation on OpenWrt, comments and the debug code are stripped from the scripts to reduce their size.